Pillgwenlly regeneration project

 The History of the Port of Newport marks the centenary of the opening of the Great South Lock on 14 July 2014 and was made by pupils of Pillgwenlly Primary School, supported by Associated British Ports (ABP).

-Newport City Council is working with the UK government to improve the availability and use of superfast and ultrafast broadband in Newport through the Superfast Britain project.
+Newport City Council is working to improve the availability and use of superfast and ultrafast broadband in Newport through the Superfast Britain project.

 The Super Connected Cities project is part of the council's plans to improve access to internet based services across the city.